TBN's Praise the Lord host a discussion on Biblical authority, creation, evolution, science and God.

 Or sign in with:

 Connecting Christians who believe in Biblical Creation — discussing beliefs, sharing ideas, and recommending evolution-free resources.
+Please keep all posts relevant to the topics of this community.

 Rules of Engagement